-The Telluride 100 is a top-level endurance mountain bike race that is a part of the National Ultra Endurance Series (NUE), taking place in the incredibly scenic Telluride, Colorado.
+The Telluride 100 is a top-level endurance mountain bike race that is a part of the National Ultra Endurance Race Series (NUE), taking place in the incredibly scenic Telluride, Colorado.
 The pictures speak for themselves on this course, and some of the best views and single-track that Colorado and the United States offer are combined for this classy event, even if a lot of suffering is involved.
 At Strambecco, we consider the Telluride 100 to be one of the Best Mountain Bike Events in Colorado and the Rockies.

 There is a terrific amount of aid stations along the course, which gives some rest and assurance, knowing there will always be some fuel nearby if you are crashing.
-The aid station on the course is located at miles 14, 23, 31, 42, and 50 for the marathon racers; and 63, 78, 84, and 97 for the 100 milers.
-It is also important to remember that this race caps out at over 12,000 feet in latitude, so if you are coming from sea level, it is ideal that you have at least four days at altitude to get your red blood cell counts up or unnecessary suffering is a guarantee 😉
+The 100 mile has a total of 9 aid stations, while the 50 mile course has 5 stations.
+It is also important to remember that this race caps out at over 12,000 feet in altitude, so if you are coming from sea level, it is ideal that you have at least four days at altitude to get your red blood cell counts up or unnecessary suffering is a guarantee 😉

-Due to its level of challenge and quality of production, Telluride 100 is included in the National Ultra Endurance Series (NUE), which includes some of the best mountain biking events in the country.
+Due to its level of challenge and quality of production, Telluride 100 is included in the National Ultra Endurance Race Series (NUE), which includes some of the best mountain biking events in the country.
 NUE comprises an Epic Series, 100-mile events, and a Marathon series, which includes 50-mile and 75k length events.

 - True Grit 100/50